woa-raphael/woa-raphael/guide/dualboot.md

 - Boot to TWRP and back up your Android boot image using the Backup button.
 > Name this backup "Android"

-- Flash the Windows UEFI (xiaomi-raphael.img) to the boot partition, then make another backup of your boot image.
+- Flash the Windows UEFI (xiaomi-raphael_NOSB.img) to the boot partition, then make another backup of your boot image.
 > Name this backup "Windows"

 ##### Switching between Android and Windows